plainionist/Plainion/src/Foundation/Plainion.Core/Plainion.Core.md

 ## IO.FileSystemOperations
 Provides extensions to , and which implement operations which can be applied to all impelemenations of IFileSystem.

+### Methods

+#### EnumerateFiles(Plainion.IO.IDirectory)
+Returns an iterator to all files in this directory.

+#### EnumerateFiles(Plainion.IO.IDirectory,System.String)
+Returns an iterator to all files in this directory matching the given wildcard pattern.

 ## Progress.NullProgress`1
 Null-object pattern for IProgress{T}